FantasqueX/pyvmess/README.md

 Pyvmess is a naive implementation to parse raw [vmess](https://www.v2fly.org/developer/protocols/vmess.html) package in Python.
 Note: As vmess is such a complicated protocol, it's quite hard to implement full feature decoder.
 There are quite a lot of cases which are covered by Pyvmess.

+As this package is likely to be outdated, you can refer to vmess source code [server code](https://github.com/v2fly/v2ray-core/blob/master/proxy/vmess/encoding/server.go) and [client code](https://github.com/v2fly/v2ray-core/blob/master/proxy/vmess/encoding/client.go) if needed.

 **Table of Contents**

 - [Installation](#installation)